Welcome to our information page on Inclusion at Queenswell Junior School.

 - Motor Skills – some children benefit from tailored physiotherapy programmes designed to further their development in a specific area.
 These are provided by the child’s qualified physiotherapist and carried out at school under the supervision of a dedicated Teaching Assistant.

-- 1:1 Maths and Literacy – this is an example of our children receiving tailored interventions to further their development in particular areas of learning.
+- Cognition and Learning – this is an example of our children receiving tailored interventions to further their development in particular areas of learning:

 - Speech and Language Therapy – we have a Speech and Language therapist who comes to the school each week to work with a specific group of children.